Paris is one of my favourite cities!

-I catch the early train from Amsterdam so I was in Paris around 10 AM already.
-It was a rainy gray Monday morning and I felt like I was the only person in the city.
-Usually it’s packed with tourists, but this time its streets were almost empty.
-I had a feeling like I traveled to some different time, when it was only the city of Parisians and a few travelers.
+I woke up really early and have caught an early train from Amsterdam that was departing around 7 AM.
+I was in Paris already at 10 AM and had the whole day to explore the city.
+It was a rainy grey Monday morning and I felt like I was the only person in the city.
+Paris is always packed with tourists, but this time its streets were almost empty.
+I had a feeling like I travelled to some different time, when it was only the city of Parisians and a few travellers.

-And I was one of those travelers.
-Explorers.
-Having the city only for myself.
+And I was one of those travellers… Explorers… Having the city only for myself.

 Palais Garnier and Coco Chanel